GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 ### 4. **Operational Feasibility**
 - [ ] **Applicability**: Evaluate whether the content of SOP is relevant to the intended operational environment and aligned with GDI objectives.
-- [ ] **Scalability**: Confirm that the SOP is applicable to all GDI nodes, or clearly states any node-specific requirements.
-This shall go in accordance with its SOP type (i.e., Node-specific or European-level).
+- [ ] **Scalability**: Depending on the type of SOP, ie "European-level" or "Node-specific", review how the SOP is applicable to all GDI nodes, or specifies any node-specific requirements, respectively.
 - [ ] **Feasibility**: Ensure that the procedures are feasible for the assigned roles and aligned with the technological capabilities of the nodes.

 ### 5. **Cross-Referencing and SOP Compliance**